The Wallfish Journal

 ∙ Paid

-It has *gasp!* been almost a year since we checked in on what I call the WFJ’s Provisional Power Ranking of Somerset Restaurants.
-So here we are, with a well overdue update.
+It’s been a hot minute since we checked in on what I call the WFJ’s Provisional Power Ranking of Somerset Restaurants.
+So here we are, with another update.

 For those that need a reminder (myself included), this is an ongoing attempt to rate Somerset’s independent restaurants comparative to one another.
 It is based on the American sports’ system of comparing teams in the same league with as little fuss or confusion as possible, giving a general overview of how good a particular team is beyond simply their success rate in fixtures.